Jim-Read/SlashDotPizza_sideapp2/README.md

 marshmallow is used as the serialisation library Project is split into different files (MVC)

-1. Able to create new pizzas
+1. Able to create new recipes
 2. Able to edit them
-3. Able to view them all or as a single pizza
+3. Able to view them all or as a single recipe
-4. Able to delete a pizza
+4. Able to delete a recipe

->>other endpoints in process
+to do - other endpoints for cookbooks/ingredients in process

 ## Configure, Validation, Testing WIP